 The Lady Palm is an indoor plant that has oriental look and it usually grows very slow.
 It thrives in a bright place without a direct sunlight and medium humidity and little fertilizer.
 Keep the soil evenly moist, not wet or dry.
 Furthermore, it is one of the easiest indoor palms to grow.
 They can tolerate temperature from 20 to 100 degrees F.

 Dracaena Marginata or the Madagascar Dragon Tree is an evergreen tree, very easily grown an indoor plant.
 It usually grows up to 6 feet tall and tolerates all kinds of different indoor temperatures.
 Also, it loves bright indirect sunlight and doesn’t ask for much fertilizer.
-Keep it into dry and warm place.
+Keep it in dry and warm place.
 Moreover, keep the soil damp, but not muddy.